 Due to restrictions on live betting in Australia, customers are unable to bet on basketball via their PC, tablet or phone once a match has commenced.

 However, options still exist for those wanting to place a live bet.
-All major online bookmakers have the option to call in and place a live bet, but if that is undesirable, some bookies have click to bet feature which uses your computer’s microphone.
+All major online bookmakers have the option to call in and place a live bet.

 How to watch basketball live in Australia